Banjo Chord Theory Part 2

 The Major Chord Intervals

-An interval is the distance between two notes measured from the lowest pitched note.
+An interval is the distance between two notes measured from the lowest note.
 To demonstrate interval distance, we’ll use the length of the fourth string to construct the notes of a G major chord G-B-D.

 Starting at G on the 5th fret, we count up four frets to get a B note at the 9th fret.
 From that B note, we count up three more frets to the D at the 12th fret.

 The illustration shows how the G, B and D notes found along the length of the fourth string translate over to the fourth, third and second strings forming a G major chord form at the fifth fret.
+A four fret distance is called “bright” or Major Third Interval.
+On top of this is a Minor Third Interval or :dark.”

 A four fret interval plus a three fret interval built on top forms a G Major Chord Triad.